Blooym/xlm/README.md

 > [!IMPORTANT]
 > While I personally use this tool daily without issue, you may run into problems that I have not.
 Please report any issues you experience on the issues tab.

 An alternative method for launching XIVLauncher.Core on Linux, primarily built to avoid the pitfalls of using Flatpak XIVLauncher & Steam together.
-It allows for launching standalone or via a steam compatibility tool while providing nice features like launcher auto-updates.
+It allows for launching standalone or via a steam compatibility tool while providing nice features like launcher auto-updates (and steam overlay support!)

 ## Setup